harshpatel097/Chess-Playing-AI-Bot/README.md

 M = cv2.getPerspectiveTransform(pts1,pts2)
 dst = cv2.warpPerspective(img,M,(800,800))
 ```
-2) Pressing the Spacebar captures the current state of the chessboard (800 x 800 RGB image), crops it into 64 smaller (100 x 100) images corresponding to individual squares of the board and saves them in a folder.
+2) Pressing the Spacebar captures the current state of the chessboard (800 x 800 RGB image), crops it into 64 smaller images (100 x 100) corresponding to individual squares of the board and saves them in a folder.

 3) The trained CNN detects the piece in each of the 64 squares and a 8 x 8 array of the chess board is generated.

+Piece recognition is classification problem of 13 classes.
+- King, Queen, Bishop, Knight, Rook, Pawn each for Black and White
+- Empty sqaure

-4) This array is then converted to a FEN file.
+4) This array is then converted to a [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) file.
 5) The Chess library of Python is used to convert the FEN to board representation.
 6) The board information is then given to Stockfish which gives the list of all legal moves along with their respective scores.
 7) The best possible move is selected according to the score and is sent to Arduino via Serial Communication.
 8) The Arduino code then processes the initial and final squares and accordingly gives the values of angles in degrees to the servo motors.
 9) Finally the servos execute the command and the move is made.
 10) After every move by the human side, steps 2 to 9 are repeated.

-### Machine Learning
-- The first step used is to capture the image of the chess board from the video stream of the PI camera connected at the top of the chess board through a clamp.
-	Captured image (800x800x3)

-- Then the captured image is subsequently cropped into 64 smaller images (each of the individual piece of the chess board)
-	64 images each of dimension (100x100x3)

-- Each of the 64 images is passed through a trained Convolutional Neural Network (CNN) to detect the piece it contains.
-	- Classification problem of 13 classes
-		- King, Queen, Bishop, Knight, Rook, Pawn each for Black and White
-		- Empty class

 ## <a name="applications"></a>APPLICATIONS
 1. It can be used by beginners for learning and practicing the game.